Market schedule

 - first-party SEC-derived surface built directly on the definitive proxy substrate

-- OMNI is intentionally conservative here: if the filing does not expose a stable board table, the response degrades or returns
+- SEC API is intentionally conservative here: if the filing does not expose a stable board table, the response degrades or returns

 unavailableinstead of fabricating governance structure